scottleith/lstm/README.md

 # lstm
 Vanilla LSTM implementations.

-LSTM - Numpy and Dictionaries is an LSTM implementation that just uses numpy, and dictionaries function as the caches.
+<b>LSTM - Numpy and Dictionaries</b> is an LSTM implementation that just uses numpy, and dictionaries function as the caches.

 LSTM - Class is an LSTM implementation using a Python class.